Michael-wigontherun/ESLifyEverything/README.md

 - SPID
 - Dynamic Animation Conditions

-Message me via Nexus comments on this mod, or making a new issue on this mod's Github.
+Message me via Nexus comments on this mod, or making a new issue on this mod's Github, for any other file mod data that needs to be eslified.

 ## Instillation